 - Uplift – Imagine a kid helping his toy space rocket lift off the ground, exclaiming, “Take off!”
 Well, the concept of “uplift” for drones is pretty much the same.
 Uplift is when a quad takes off from the ground into the air.

 - Downfall – While it has the word “fall” compounded in there, no, downfall doesn’t have anything to do with your drone crashing into the ground.
-Instead, it is when a pilot gently makes a controlled landing on the ground – safe and sound.
+Instead, it is when a pilot gently makes a controlled landing on the ground – securely and carefully.

 Know before you take-off…